JonathanMahut/socialmedia/README.md

 ### Known Issues

-* For Artist, there is an issu on Signup, the Tatoo Style pages appears before Photo Profile, ans the selected styles are not saved.

 # Note

 - The stories feature is ready, you can write a cloud scheduler function to auto delete stories